helium/HIP/0082-helium-mobile-service-provider.md

 The Community has gone a long way in building Helium Mobile Network, and now is the perfect time to bring usage and utility to it.

-As a Service Provider member of Helium Mobile subDAO, Helium Mobile will actively offload its subscriber traffic into the Helium Mobile Network.
-Launch of Helium Mobile carrier will help pave the path for other Service Providers coming to the Network by ironing out any undiscovered issues and creating a smooth onboarding process.
+As a Service Provider member of Helium Mobile subDAO, Helium Mobile will actively offload its subscriber traffic onto the Helium Mobile Network.
+The launch of Helium Mobile carrier will help pave the way for other Service Providers coming to the Helium Mobile Network by ironing out any undiscovered issues and creating a smooth onboarding process.
 In addition, the increased traffic on the network as a result of the launch will have a commensurate increase in HNT burn and data rewards for Hotspot operators.

 ## Stakeholders